404mat/setup-vscode/README.md

-# vscode-setup : Settings for Visual Studio Code
+# Setup for Visual Studio Code

 These are my personnal favorite settings and extensions that I apply on every machine (home or work) for the Visual Studio Code IDE.
 This will get updated as my taste changes over the time 😄